 - New electric water heater- electrical permit and a plumbing permit

 - New gas water heater- mechanical permit and a plumbing permit

 - Replace electric to gas- mechanical permit and a plumbing permit

 - Replace gas to electric- electrical permit and a plumbing permit

 - In kind (ie. gas to gas, etc.)- plumbing permit

 The related webpages have more information about specific permit types and the permit review process.

 In addition, here are the building, electrical, mechanical, plumbing and zoning permit applications:

-Learn more about Development Services permits:
+Learn more about different types of projects that require permits: